-Rocky Mountain National Park is a gorgeous and magical place.
-For the record- you should spend more than a weekend there.
-But I know how life gets and if you're a weekend warrior like myself, you may be strapped for time.
+Wondering what to do in Rocky Mountain National Park to make the most of your time?
 For a quick one-night trip to the park from Denver or another area of Colorado, this is your ideal game-plan to get the most for your time.
 If you’re visiting the park a while longer from out of state, I still recommend these hikes, but you’ll have time to see much more of the park.
 Here’s my itinerary for how my BFF and I spent a grand total of 26 hours in/around the park and still made the most of our time!

 *Be sure to check with Rocky Mountain National Park opening information and guidelines due to COVID-19 before planning a trip*